SirYancy/computer-apps/book/ch1-computer-basics/3_history_of_computing.md

 -----------

 **Alan Turing (1912-1954) -** Along comes perhaps the most famous computer scientist of all time, [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing).
 He is perhaps most famous for his work at Bletchley Park cracking the German Enigma Code during World War II.
 However, he also laid down considerable theoretical groundwork for the field of computer science such that he is often regarded as the father of theoretical computer science.
-His seminal paper in 1946 was the first detailed design of a stored-program computer.
-Today, we call his concept a [Turing Machine](https://en.wikipedia.org/wiki/Turing_machine).
-He wrote another influential work on the topic of artificial intelligence and proposed a test (now called the [Turing Test](https://en.wikipedia.org/wiki/Turing_test) to create a standard for a machine to be called "intelligent."
+He did fundamental work on "computability theory," showing what sorts of things we should be able to do with computers and, more importantly, the sorts of things that we would never be able to do with computers.

+He also did some foundational work on theoretical artificial intelligence, formulating what today we call the "Turing Test" which can help us decide if a computer is "intelligent" or as some people phrase it "sentient".

 Turing is one of the most revered figures in the field of computer science and his story ends tragically as it was revealed that he was